nups2397/Instacart/README.md

 The basket analysis was separated into the following folders:

 * Project Management: Contains the Project Brief
 * Data: Separated into Original and Prepared Data.
-These contain the original data frames and the data frames after they have been cleaned and prepared for analysis.
+These contain the original dataframes and the dataframes after they have been cleaned and prepared for analysis.
 NOTE: This folder has not been included
 * Scripts: Contains all the Python coding involved for the entire analysis process
 * Analysis: Contains the Visualizations used for developing insights and presenting on the final report
 * Sent to client: Contains the Final Report in Excel